Trump team didn't have the evidence and 4 other takeaways from the Jan. 6 hearing

 That was attacked Jan.
 6. The institutions survived, but only because of people.

-"We say our institutions held," Thompson said.
+"We say our institutions held," Committee Chair Bennie Thompson, D-Miss., said.
 "But what does that really mean?
 Democratic institutions aren't abstractions or ideas.
 They're local officials who oversee elections.
 Secretaries of state, people in whom we've placed our trust that they'll carry out their duties.
 But what if they don't?"

 That was made clear Tuesday.
 What if Bowers, for example, had gone along with Trump's ruse?
 What if, facing threats, lawmakers and elections officials in Georgia or Michigan or Pennsylvania or Wisconsin went along?